SEBOLBolivia/SEBOLBolivia.github.io/_posts/2019-04-11-bcde10-announcement.markdown

 <br>

-More details about speakers, BCDE9, and logistics will appear in subsequent posts, in the meantime like us on [Facebook](https://www.facebook.com/Sociedad-de-Economistas-de-Bolivia-379788332035459/), follow on [Twitter](https://twitter.com/intent/user?screen_name=SEBOLBolivia), or subcribe to our [mailing list](https://mc.us15.list-manage.com/subscribe/post?u=32ecc95787a5980a33901b562&amp;id=cc247ac02b) and [RSS feed](http://www.bcde8.org/feed.xml) in order not to miss any important updates about the conference.
+More details about speakers, BCDE10, and logistics will appear in the conference website:[www.sebol.org/bcde10/](http://www.sebol.org/bcde10), in the meantime like us on [Facebook](https://www.facebook.com/Sociedad-de-Economistas-de-Bolivia-379788332035459/), follow on [Twitter](https://twitter.com/intent/user?screen_name=SEBOLBolivia), or subcribe to our [mailing list](https://mc.us15.list-manage.com/subscribe/post?u=32ecc95787a5980a33901b562&amp;id=cc247ac02b) and [RSS feed](http://www.bcde8.org/feed.xml) in order not to miss any important updates about the conference.